JavaScript Array : Object

 Example:

-Returns the first location of item in this starting the search from startingIndex.
+Returns true if item is an element of this starting the search from startingIndex.
 If startingIndex is negative, this.length is added to it before starting the search.
-Returns -1 if item is not found.

 Example: